zetierminat0r/Holiday_Calendar/readme.md

 ## Features

 - **Generate Holiday Calendars**: For any company, any year, and for a duration of "however long you think you'll manage to stay employed."
-- **Customizable**: Want to celebrate "International Talk Like a Pirate Day" as an official company holiday?
-Arrr, we've got you covered!
 - **Company Specific**: Generates holidays with your company's name, so you know whom to thank for that day off.
 - **Future-Proof**: Designed to work until the year computers decide they no longer need humans.
 After that, well, you won't need a calendar.